raycast/extensions/extensions/cpanel/README.md

 - This extension is for ****User**** level accounts so `Reseller` and `Admin` accounts as well as `WHM` accounts are not guaranteed to work.

-- On a Technical Note, some "user" commands have dedicated DirectAdmin endpoints but for those which do not, a **Reseller** can `impersonate` a user through the API.

 ## 🔧 Commands

 <details>